GannIntegral/gannintegral.github.io/_posts/2023-12-03-major-currency-pairs-in-forex-trading.md

 published: true
 show_sidebar: false
 toc: true
-tags: forex-trading major-currency-pairs
+tags: forex-trading major-pairs-forex
 #series: example_blog_series
 ---

 <a href="https://www.daytrading.ltd/learning/what-is-forex-trading">Forex trading</a>, also known as foreign exchange trading, is the global marketplace for buying and selling currencies.
 One of the key concepts in forex trading is the classification of currency pairs into major, minor, and exotic pairs.
 In this article, we'll focus on major currency pairs, exploring their characteristics, significance, and factors influencing their movements.

-## Major Currency Pairs
+## Major Pairs Forex Currency
-Major currency pairs in the forex market consist of the most widely traded currencies globally.
+Major pairs forex currency consist of the most widely traded currencies globally.
 These pairs involve the US Dollar (USD) and another major currency.
 The primary major currency pairs are:

 <table>
   <thead>